Jamaica Country Commercial Guide

 Local time, business hours, and holidays

 The normal working day for government offices and factories is 8:30 a.m. to 5:00 p.m.
 Monday through Thursday, and 8:30 a.m. to 4:00 p.m. on Fridays.
 Government offices are generally closed on Saturday and Sunday.
-Select Tax Offices are opened every last Saturday of the month.
-Almost all commercial businesses are open on Saturday, but many are closed on Sunday.
+Select Tax Offices are open every last Saturday of the month.
+Commercial businesses are generally open on Saturdays, but most are closed on Sundays.
 Jamaica is on Eastern Standard Time (EST) year-round and does not observe daylight savings time (DST).

 New Year’s Day1-Jan